-Once you step thru the door into the building interior you encounter different elements, each with its own parameters, and all connected by a circulation path.
+Once you step thru the door into the building you encounter different elements, each with its own parameters, and all connected by a circulation path.
 There are requirements not only for the item itself but also how it relates to the facility as a whole.
 Whether furniture or cabinetry, drinking fountains or sinks, machines or telephones, desk/table or counter seating, all are overlaid with their own requirements relating to reach ranges, clear floor space, and operating force.
 We will review a number of these elements regarding their technical and scoping requirements to better increase our language and understanding for accessible design.

-An overview of different interior elements and their requirements typically encountered once you step thru the door, that can either create or interfere with an accessible environment
+Different interior elements typically encountered once you step thru the door can either create or interfere with an accessible environment - we will examine a number of these items along with their requirements

-- Understand the scoping and technical requirements for various interior components including seating, counters, kitchenettes, & controls - Review reach range and clear floor space requirements for different elements and their relationship to the accessible route - Learn about the requirements for adjacency and dispersion within a space or a building - Overview lighting parameters in our environment, and its impact on health and aging typically 5 hours for the full seminar,
+- Understand the scoping and technical requirements for various interior components including seating, counters, kitchenettes, & controls - · Review reach range and clear floor space requirements and their relationship to the accessible route - Learn about the requirements for adjacency and dispersion within a space or a building - Overview lighting parameters in interior environments, and their impact on health and aging